cucumber/docs/content/cucumber/hooks.md

 ```

 {{% text "javascript" %}}
-Hooks are used for setup and teardown the environment before and after each scenario.
+Hooks are used for setup and teardown of the environment before and after each scenario.
 The first argument will be a [ScenarioResult](https://github.com/cucumber/cucumber-js/blob/2.x/src/models/scenario_result.js) for the current running scenario.
 {{% /text %}}